Laser Technicians

 Introduction

 Laser technicians produce, install, operate, service, and test laser systems and fiber optics equipment in industrial, medical, or research settings.
 They work under the direction of engineers or physicists who conduct laboratory activities in laser research and development or design.
-Depending upon the type of laser system—gas, liquid, plasma, or solid state—a technician generally works either with information systems or with robotics, manufacturing, or medical equipment.
+Depending on the type of laser system—gas, liquid, plasma, or solid state—a technician generally works either with information systems or with robotics, manufacturing, or medical equipment.

 Quick Facts